Stumbling block: Hebrew Bible

 The origin of the metaphor is the prohibition of putting a stumbling block before the blind.
 Geoffrey W. Bromiley calls the image "especially appropriate to a rocky land like Palestine".
 In the Hebrew Bible, the term for "stumbling block" is Biblical Hebrew miḵšōl (מִכְשׁוֹל).
 In the Septuagint, miḵšōl is translated into Koine Greek skandalon (σκανδαλον), a word which occurs only in Hellenistic literature, in the sense "snare for an enemy; cause of moral stumbling".
-In the Septuagint a stumbling block means anything that leads to sin. concludes on the Messiah: "He will be a stone that causes men to stumble, a rock that makes them fall".
+In the Septuagint a stumbling block means anything that leads to sin.

 New Testament

 A stumbling stone makes someone trip and fall.
 This figuratively means 'something that causes someone to lose faith in Jesus.'
-And in this meaning is applied to Jesus, whose person was so contrary to the expectations of the Jews, that they rejected him and thereby lost their salvation.
+According to Strong's Greek Lexicon, this meaning is applied to Jesus, whose person was so contrary to the expectations of the Jews, that they rejected him and thereby lost their salvation.
 In other words, Jesus is like a stumbling stone because in rejecting him, people fall very heavily.